Welcome to the official website of the 56 Squadron Association.

 No. 56 Squadron has a distinguished history, going back to its inception in 1916 with famous aces such as Captain Albert Ball and Major James McCudden, both Victory Cross recipients.
 This website seeks to honour that history, with a mission to provide the most comprehensive source of Squadron history available on the internet.
 We seek to do this through a combination of extensive original material and comprehensive links to other websites covering the Squadron's history.

-If you are a former member of 56 Squadron, you are most welcome to join the Association, especially as we look forward to the Squadron's centenary in 2016.
+If you are a former member of 56 Squadron, you are most welcome to join the Association.

 'Quid si coelum ruat' - 'What if heaven falls?'